DataDog/integrations-extras/tyk/README.md

 ![tyk-in-action][5]

-Datadog can collect and display errors response time, duration, latency and monitor performance of the api traffic in [tyk][1] to easily discover issues in your APIs or your consumers.
+Datadog can collect and display errors response time, duration, latency and monitor performance of the API traffic in [tyk][1] to easily discover issues in your APIs or your consumers.

 Tyk has a built-in Datadog integration that collects metrics from [Tyk API gateway][7].
-Tyk API gateway records for you all the traffic that it's processing and can send it for you to Datadog and build dashboards around it.
+Tyk API gateway records all the traffic that it's processing.
+It sends that information to Datadog and builds dashboards around it.

 ### How does it work behind the scenes

-[Tyk][1] wrote custom application metrics and gets them into Datadog by sending them to [DogStatsD][9], a metrics aggregation service bundled with the Datadog Agent.
-DogStatsD implements the StatsD protocol and adds a few Datadog-specific extensions including the Histogram metric type, that is in use by `Tyk-gateway`.
+[Tyk pump][23] writes custom application metrics and sends them into Datadog by sending them to [DogStatsD][9], a metrics aggregation service bundled with the Datadog Agent.
+DogStatsD implements the StatsD protocol which adds a few Datadog-specific extensions including the Histogram metric type, that is in use by `Tyk-gateway`.

-`Tyk-gateway` is using `Tyk-pump` to send the analytics it generated to Datadog.
+`Tyk-gateway` uses `Tyk-pump` to send the analytics it generated to Datadog.
-When running the Datadog Agent, StatsDogD gets `request_time` metric from `Tyk-pump` in real time, per request, so you can understand the usage of your apis and get the flexibility of aggregating by various parameters such as date, version, returned code, method etc.
+When running the Datadog Agent, DogstatsD gets the `request_time` metric from `Tyk-pump` in real time, per request, so you can understand the usage of your APIs and get the flexibility of aggregating by various parameters such as date, version, returned code, method etc.
 The custom metric Tyk is using is of type [DD_HISTOGRAM_AGGREGATES][12]

 ## Setup

-As explain above, Tyk's integration is included in the `tyk-pump` package, so you only need to set configuration in the `pump.conf` (and no need to install anything on your Tyk platform)
+Tyk's integration is included in the `tyk-pump` package, so you only need to set configuration in the `pump.conf` (and there's no need to install anything on your Tyk platform)

 ### Installation

-#### **Install tyk**:
+#### Install tyk:
 For this integration you need to have a running Tyk installation.
 You can install [Tyk self managed][14] or [Tyk OSS][15].
 Both options include the `tyk-pump`.

-#### **Install Datadog Agent**:
+#### Install Datadog Agent:
 Install the [Datadog Agent][16] in your environment.
-You can run Datadog [agent][17] in your k8s cluster, as a docker container, on your mac or any other way you choose as long as `Tyk pump` will be able to access it.
-For containerized environments, see the [Autodiscovery Integration Templates][2] for the complete guidance.
+You can run Datadog [agent][17] in your k8s cluster, as a docker container, on your mac, or any other way you choose as long as `Tyk pump` is be able to access it.
+For containerized environments, see the [Autodiscovery Integration Templates][2] for more guidance.
 To validate that the changes are applied, [run the Agent's status subcommands][13]

 ### Configuration

-#### Setup *Tyk-pump*:
+#### Setup Tyk-pump:
-To set a Datadog pump follow the instructions in this [link][18] Here is an example of Datadog pump configuration in `pump.conf`.
+To set a Datadog pump follow the instructions in [the DogstatsD section][18] of the pump README.

+The following is an example of Datadog pump configuration in `pump.conf`:

 ``` json
 pump.conf: